I am struggling financially due to the current situation relating to COVID. Can the University help?

 However, this does not apply to students who are based off-campus within private accommodation or residing in accommodation arranged through Swansea Accommodation Services (SAS), which is a letting agency jointly run by the University and the Students’ Union.
 Although students living in SAS properties have made these arrangements via the University, the properties are owned by private landlords.
 Neither SAS nor Swansea University has the power to reduce or refund rents on private accommodation.
 The University is legally obliged to pass any rent payments to the landlord, as any other letting agent is required to do.

 We understand this is disappointing and if students need any financial help and advice they can seek support here.

 We recognise that students are concerned about the impact of coronavirus on their studies during this period.
 The University took major steps in altering its delivery to ensure that teaching, learning and assessment continued, ensuring you could continue your studies, meet the learning outcomes on your programmes and achieve the necessary credit to ensure that you may be awarded your degree or progress to your next level of study.

 Major efforts by University staff have ensured there is wide-ranging support for active learning and progression, resources can be accessed, assessments can proceed where appropriate or offered with alternative arrangements and wellbeing and employability support is available.

 Therefore in common with other Universities, Swansea University will not be issuing tuition fee refunds.

-Reluctantly, the University has taken the decision to postpone the winter graduation ceremonies due to the ongoing Covid outbreak.
+Reluctantly, the University has taken the decision to postpone all 2020 graduation ceremonies and the summer 2021 ceremonies due to the ongoing Covid outbreak.

-We realise that this will be a disappointment to those of you who were looking forward to celebrating your achievements this winter, however our intention is to reschedule the event when it is safe and appropriate to do so and those eligible will be notified once new dates have been arranged.
+We realise that this will be a disappointment to those of you who were looking forward to celebrating your achievements, however our intention is to reschedule the events when it is safe and appropriate to do so and those eligible will be notified once new dates have been arranged.